Home » National Parks » Planning a 7-Day Trek Through Yellowstone & Grand Teton National Parks: An Ultimate Guide

 Soda Butte Creek-Yellowstone National Park

-Start your day early and head to Lamar Valley, often referred to as the “Serengeti of North America.”
-This area is famous for its abundant wildlife, including bison herds, elk, pronghorn, wolves, bears, and various bird species.
+Start your day early and head to Lamar Valley, often called the “Serengeti of North America.”
+This area is famous for abundant wildlife, including bison herds, elk, pronghorn, wolves, bears, and various bird species.
+The best viewing is typically in the early morning or late afternoon.

 Soda Butte Creek, Lamar Valley